AscendLab

 Upload a video and capture a frame to preview the thumbnail here.

-The video file stays on your device.
-Browser support depends on the file codec and container, so unsupported formats show a message instead of uploading anywhere.
+This tool is designed for browser-side frame extraction based on the current public implementation.
+Browser support depends on the file codec and container, so unsupported formats show a message.

 Common thumbnail choices